workpathco/support/dev-candidates.md

 - It should go without saying, but you cannot simply copy/paste a solution that you found on the internet.
 This should be original code written by you.
 - Do not use a hosting provider or submit a link to a hosted version of your app.
 If the project cannot be loaded from a local file it is not going to be considered a functional solution.
-- No external dependencies should be required for running the app locally.
+- Other than the api, no external dependencies should be required for running the app locally.
 A stock browser is all that you can assume the end user has access to.

 Prerequisites
 -------------